G-Node/python-odml/doc/tutorial.rst

 - '<...>' indicates that you are looking at an object
 - 'Doc' tells you that you are looking at an odML Document
-- '4.7' is the version of the odML file
+- '42' is the version of the odML file
-- 'by Arthur Dent' states the author of the odML file
+- 'by Douglas Adams' states the author of the odML file
-- '(1 sections)' tells you that this odML Document has exactly 1 Section directly appended
+- '(2 sections)' tells you that this odML Document has 2 Section directly appended

 Note that the print out of the Document tells you nothing about the depth of the complete tree structure, because it is not displaying the children of its